 This species has not yet formally been reviewed by IUCN because it was only discovered in 2008.
 However, experts consider it to be extinct in the wild.

-The only known population was drastically reduced immediately upon the arrival of the fungal pathogen, Batrachochytrium dendrobatidis, into the region in 2006.
-One individual was heard calling in December 2007.
-None were heard or observed in 2008, despite considerable time afield.
+The only known population of the species was drastically reduced immediately upon the arrival of the fungal pathogen Batrachochytrium dendrobatidis into the region in 2006.
+One individual was heard calling in 2007, and none of these frogs have been heard or observed since.
+The species is now considered extinct in the wild.

 One of only two known Rabbs’ fringe-limbed tree frogs on Earth, .
 The other, also a male, resided at the Atlanta Botanical Garden and passed away on September 26, 2016.

 The legacy of the Rabbs’ fringe-limbed treefrog serves to remind us that even as new species are discovered on a very regular basis, some go extinct before scientists ever have a chance to learn more about their natural histories, behaviors or roles in their ecosystems.
 Support for at Zoo Atlanta help us to ensure that other species – in the Rabbs’ fringe-limbed treefrog’s native Central America and in many other wild places around the world – don’t vanish forever before we have a chance to understand and appreciate them.